Jeroo Billimoria

 Jeroo Billimoria (born 20 July 1965) is an Indian social entrepreneur and the founder of several international NGOs.
 Her work has been featured in several books.
-Her most recent initiatives include Aflatoun (Child Savings International), Childline India Foundation and Child Helpline International.
-Her most recent initiative is Child and Youth Finance International (CYFI), which Jeroo founded in 2011.
+Her most recent initiatives include Child and Youth Finance International (CYFI), which Jeroo founded in 2011, Aflatoun (Child Savings International), Childline India Foundation and Child Helpline International.
+Her most recent initiative is Catalyst Now.

 Early life and education

 Billimoria was born in Bombay, India to an accountant and a social worker.
 Raised in a family strongly committed to social service, her father's early death caused her to dedicate herself to social causes.
 Billimoria received a Bachelor of Commerce from the University of Mumbai (formerly the University of Bombay) in 1986, an M.A. in Social Work from India's Tata Institute of Social Sciences in 1988 and an M.S. in Non-Profit Management from The New School for Social Research in New York City in 1992.
 From 1991 to 1999, she was a professor at the Tata Institute of Social Sciences.